GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the greatest joys in computer programming is discovering a new, faster, more efficient algorithm for doing something — particularly if a lot of well-respected people have come up with worse solutions.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Danny Hillis*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts